 Global warming is a hot topic these days.
-Debate over global warming has been going all around the world.
-While few consider as it biggest challenge of all times, others consider it as a climate shift that occurred in early 90’s and have fallen flat since then.
-Those who believe it have their own scientific reasons to back their claims, others have their own reasons to disregard their theory.
-Understanding global warming and its impact is important to meet the challenges pose by it.
+The debate over global warming has been going all around the world.
+While few consider it as its biggest challenge of all times, others consider it as a climate shift that occurred in the early 90s and has fallen flat since then.

 If you want to start a lively conversation going the next time you are out among friends, ask if people think global warming is real.
 It is a hot button issue for many and the arguments for and against global warming can be confusing as they may appear to use the same data to prove different results.
 Here are the top 5 arguments for and against global warming.

 More from global warming:

 - 35 easy ways to stop global warming

 - Causes of global warming

 - Steps to reduce global warming